List of laws and reports on LGBT rights in the Republic of Ireland: Criminal Law Amendment Act 1885

-Commonly known as the Labouchere Amendment.
-This act outlawed what was termed "acts of gross indecency" between men both in public and in private.
+Section 11 of the Criminal Law Amendment Act 1885, commonly known as the Labouchère Amendment, outlawed what was termed "acts of gross indecency" between men both in public and in private.
 The definition was vague and included intimate acts falling short of penetrative sex between two men.
-Male to male sex was illegal under previous law but it was very narrowly interpreted by the courts.
-Usually, the courts required that penetration to have occurred for 'buggery' to have taken place.
-This new act made it much easier to punish the intimate acts of men together.
-The penalty was a maximum of two years imprisonment.
+Male-to-male sex was illegal under the previous law, but it was very narrowly interpreted by the courts.
+Usually, the courts required that penetration to have occurred for "buggery" to have taken place.
+This new act made it much easier to punish men's intimate acts together.
+The penalty was a maximum of two years' imprisonment.
 The Irish author and dramatist Oscar Wilde was convicted in England under this act.

 Vagrancy Act 1898

 This prohibited soliciting or importuning for immoral purposes.
-It was originally intended as a measure against male to female prostitution, however, in practice, these measures were almost solely applied to male-to-male sex acts.
+It was originally intended as a measure against male-to-female prostitution; however, in practice, these measures were almost solely applied to male-to-male sex acts.

 Criminal Law (Amendment) Act 1912

-This allowed flogging to be used as a punishment for existing crimes in regards to sexual offences.
+This allowed flogging to be used as a punishment for existing crimes in regard to sexual offences.